CMSgov/beneficiary-fhir-data/apps/bfd-model-idr/README.md

-pass along the output file with -o pass along the resource url with -r pass along --test to run conformance tests
+pass along the output file with -o pass along the resource url with -r pass along --test to run conformance tests pass along --skip-structure-map-generation to skip generating the structure map.
+Only use this in the context of sequential transformations that re-use a structure map.

 Example (Patient):